zyla/miniruby/README.md

 ## What is implemented

 - Lexer
-- A tiny bit of parser
+- Most of the parser

 ## Syntax